MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 - Yammer: [Azure Information Protection](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all)

-- Presentation:
+- Video presentation:

 (add video)

 ## Next steps

-See Azure Information Protection for yourself, with our [Quick start tutorial for Azure Information Protection](../get-started/infoprotect-quick-start-tutorial.md).
+Configure and see Azure Information Protection for yourself, with our 5-step [Quick start tutorial for Azure Information Protection](../get-started/infoprotect-quick-start-tutorial.md).

 Know Azure Information Protection or Azure Rights Management by another name?
 See [our list of alternative terms for the service](azure-rms-aka.md).